-Within a few seconds something had happened, something I would later need in Mozambique.
+Within a few seconds something had happened, something I desperately needed later in Mozambique.
 I must have looked absurd staring at a toothbrush and toothpaste in my hands.
 To weep on board over accessories to brush your teeth.
 But the truth of the matter is nobody saw what had happened inside my heart.
 That toothbrush and toothpaste became the ultimate assurance from the Father that His supplies would not run out.
-Whatever I would face, He would help me and this took away the fear in me.
+Whatever I would face, He would help me and this took away the fear within me.

 When God puts a desire in your heart, He also provides everything that is needed for its fulfillment.
 I needed courage, close relationships and money.
 All this was provided.
 In the last post I wrote about how He provided money.
 Here I will share stories about courage and people.

 I remember well the darkness in my flat and my wide open eyes.There were nights when I suddenly woke up with the feeling that I was falling down, without ground under my feet and with a question: Am I already in Mozambique and is it forever?
 I remember that I was terrified.
 I had a feeling that I do not control my life.
-This is what it was like when God began talking to me about the mission trip.
+It was like that when God began talking to me about the mission trip.
 I wrote about it in my first post.

 I felt lonely.
-Even if I had been able to name that which was going on inside me, it would not have helped.
-Although I could share my heart with others, I had to take responsibility, by myself.
+Even if I had been able to name what was going on inside me, it would not have helped.
+Although I could share my heart with others, I had to take responsibility by myself.
 It is so, I guess, that in some sense we walk the road alone.

 Wherever you will follow Jesus, there is your home, because He is with you.
 The Most High is my home.